-With our master distributor and online discount retail businesses, we also maintain an allowance for uncollectible vendor receivables, which arise from inventory returns to vendors, vendor rebate and advertising programs, price protections and other promotions.
+In our Retail model, we also maintain an allowance for uncollectible vendor receivables, which arise from inventory returns to vendors, vendor rebates, price protections and other promotions.
 We determine the sufficiency of the vendor receivable allowance based upon various factors, including payment history.
 Amounts received from vendors may vary from amounts recorded because of potential non-compliance with certain elements of vendor programs.
 If our estimated allowances for uncollectible accounts or vendor receivables subsequently prove insufficient, additional allowance maybe required.

-Allowances for doubtful accounts totaled \$1.0 million at both December 31, 2009 and 2008.
+Allowances for doubtful accounts totaled \$0.8 million and \$1.0 million at December 31, 2010 and 2009, respectively.
 We believe our allowances for doubtful accounts are adequate to cover anticipated losses under current conditions; however, uncertainties regarding changes in the financial condition of our clients and customers, either adverse or positive, could impact the amount and timing of any additional provisions for doubtful accounts that may be required.